 The shift from in-store retail to online allows companies to specialize in ways that I’ve never thought possible.
 Recently, I successfully obtained prescription glasses online from Warby Parker (yes, they offer standard, true progressive, and prescription sunglasses now).
 I liked the at-home try-on service, and quality of the frames and optics are quite good.
 They’ll also re-do if there’s a problem.
 I’ve also ordered “custom created for my very own specific ears” earphones from Normal.
 Basically, Normal uses 3-d printing technology to make earbuds that do not fall out and don’t “leak” sound, because they are made for your very specific nooks and crannies.

-I decided to take the another online-leap to try Pocketderm, which offers dermatologist-prescribed skin treatments online for acne and for anti-aging.
+I decided to take the another online-leap to try Pocketderm, (edit–they’ve now changed the name to Curology) which offers dermatologist-prescribed skin treatments online for acne and for anti-aging.
 Although I do see a dermatologist locally and in-person, many do not.
 Whether because such visits are not paid by insurance, and can be quite expensive out-of-pocket, I suspect that many order prescription treatments from sources outside the U.S. I’ve never been sure whether to trust such sources, because they are outside the jurisdiction of the F.D.A.
 I was curious to see how an online-retail U.S. source of retin-A variants might work.
 Let the experiment begin!